-These tender and juicy Slow Cooker Country Style Ribs are coated with dry rub, slow cooked, slathered with BBQ sauce, and then crisped up in the broiler until they are fall-apart delicious!
-I promise everyone will be begging for the recipe!
+These Slow Cooker Country Style Ribs are coated with dry rub, slow cooked, slathered with BBQ sauce, and then crisped up in the broiler until they are fall-apart delicious!
+I promise everyone will be begging for the recipe.

 Not only are these ribs delicious, but this recipe is also incredibly easy to follow and is made with very simple ingredients.
 So let’s get started!!